norcams/docs-enduser/docs/acl.rst

 -----------------------------------------------------

 ..
 NOTE::
-   This will be in effect from July 1, 2022.
+   This will be in effect from June 30, 2022.

 The following ports are blocked, except from Norwegian universities and colleges.